angular/angular/aio/content/guide/router.md

 Unfortunately, `ngOnInit` is only called once per component instantiation.
 You need a way to detect when the route parameters change from _within the same instance_.
-The observable `params` property handles that beautifully.
+The observable `paramMap` property handles that beautifully.

 <div class="l-sub-section">